Top tips for sticking to your health and fitness goals.

-Along with the sunshine comes more temptation– ice-cream over herbal teas, afterwork drinks over a gym visit and despite best intentions it can be hard to stick with your new found healthy habits.
+That can be easier said than done when the sunshine also brings with it added temptations – ice-cream frappes over herbal teas, afterwork drinks over a gym visit, etc. Despite best intentions it can be hard to stick to whatever your goals are.

 Write.
 It is proven that scheduling workouts in to your diary means you are more likely to complete them.
 Plan when you are going to complete workouts and schedule this in your diary as you would a meeting or an appointment, it is just as important!